 Presentations

-Postgres as an AI Application Server: Building RAG + MCP Workflows Inside the Database
+Postgres as an AI Control Plane: Building RAG + MCP Workflows Inside the Database

 As AI systems become more complex, developers are discovering that the database, not the model, is the real foundation of reliable AI.
-In this talk, I'll explore how Postgres can function as a full AI application server by combining Retrieval-Augmented Generation (RAG) with the Model Context Protocol (MCP).
+In this talk, I'll explore how Postgres can function as a full AI application server and control plane by combining Retrieval-Augmented Generation (RAG) with the Model Context Protocol (MCP).

-We’ll walk through a real implementation: ingest pipelines, vector search, metadata ranking, caching, provenance tracking, and LLM tool-calling, all powered by Postgres.
+We’ll walk through a real implementation: ingest pipelines, vector search, metadata ranking, caching, provenance tracking, and LLM tool-calling, with Postgres acting as the system of record and the control plane.
 Then we’ll expose those capabilities over MCP so LLMs can safely query, transform, and orchestrate data.

-The result: an end-to-end AI system where your RAG, your tools, your transforms, your logs, and your automation all live in Postgres.
+The result is an end-to-end AI system where RAG, tools, transforms, logs, and automation are anchored in Postgres, providing a single, reliable foundation for AI applications

 Pandas - Lazy at Mating, Lively at Mining!